Electoral district: District magnitude

-DM is moderate where districts break up the electorate or where relatively few members overall are elected, even if the election is held at-large.
+DM is moderate where many districts break up the electorate or where relatively few members overall are elected, even if the election is held at-large.
 District magnitude may be set at an equal number of seats in each district.
-Examples include: all districts of the Northern Ireland Assembly elect 5 members (6 members prior to 2017); all those of the Parliament of Malta elect 5 MPs.
+Examples include: all districts of the Northern Ireland Assembly elect 5 members (6 members prior to 2017); all those of the Parliament of Malta elect 5 MPs; all those of the Welsh Assembly elect 6.
 Chile, between 1989 and 2013, used a method called binomial voting, which assigned 2 MPs to each district.

-In many cases, however, multi-member constituencies correspond to already existing jurisdictions (regions, districts, wards, cities, counties, states or provinces), which creates differences in district magnitude from district to district:
+Most countries that use proportional representation use multi-member constituencies correspond to already existing jurisdictions (regions, districts, wards, cities, counties, states or provinces), which creates differences in district magnitude from district to district: